 ∆T≈TCRE×t=t0t1ELLCPt+4×ECH4t-3.75×ECH4t-20+1000×ΔF+1.1×Ft1-t0 (2)

-where the TCRE is the transient climate response to emissions and the term in curly brackets represents an estimate of total warming-equivalent emissions over that interval, accounting for aerosol forcing.
-ELLCPt represents combined CO2 and N2O emissions, while ECH4t represents methane emissions, all in units of GtCO2-e using GWP100, F is the average and ΔF the change in other radiative forcing (primarily aerosols), in units of W/m2, over the interval t0 to t1.
-All coefficients here are based on values from the IPCC 5th Assessment Report (including the impact of tropospheric ozone changes into the GWP of methane): H=100 years; AGWPH= 0.092 W-yr/m2/GtCO2; H1-α∆t=3.75 for α=0.25; H1-αAGWPH=1000 GtCO2 per W/m2 as noted in figure SPM.1 of ref.
+where the TCRE is the transient climate response to emissions and the term in curly brackets represents total warming-equivalent emissions over the interval t0 to t1.
+ELLCPt represents combined CO2 and N2O emissions, while ECH4t represents methane emissions, all in units of GtCO2-e using GWP100 (which conventionally includes the impact of tropospheric ozone changes into the GWP of methane), F is the average and ΔF the change in other radiative forcing (primarily aerosols), in units of W/m2, all computed over the interval t0 to t1.
+All coefficients here are based on values from the IPCC 5th Assessment Report: H=100 years; AGWPH= 0.092 W-yr/m2/GtCO2; H1-α∆t=3.75 for α=0.25; H1-αAGWPH=1000 GtCO2 per W/m2 as noted in figure SPM.1 of ref.
 (SR1.5); and αAGWPH=1.1 GtCO2 per W-yr/m2 for α=0.1.
-The AR5 likely range for TCRE is 0.45±0.23°C per 1000 GtCO2, dwarfing uncertainty in other coefficients.
+The AR5 likely range for TCRE is 0.45±0.23°C per 1000 GtCO2, which far outweighs uncertainty in other coefficients.

-Figure 3 shows the application of equation 2 to predict individual contributions to warming from 2020 in ambitious mitigation scenarios.
-Fig. 3a shows the median radiative forcing components of the “well below 2°C” scenarios in the SR1.5 database.
-Fig. 3b shows the temperature responses to this radiative forcing (solid lines) and recomputed (dotted lines) using equation 2 applied to the emissions (for CO2, N2O and CH4) and radiative forcing (for aerosols).
-Fig. 3c relates total temperature responses to a broad range of mitigation scenarios, computed with an independent climate model, plotted against cumulative total CO2-warming-equivalent emissions from equation (2), confirming this is a much better predictor of future warming than CO2 emissions alone or cumulative CO2-equivalent emissions, and almost as accurate as CO2-fe emissions (figure 1e).
+Figure 3 shows contributions to cumulative CO2-fe emissions relative to 2018 in the median 1.5°C-compatible scenarios (solid lines, left axis), cumulative warming-equivalent emissions (dashed lines) computed using equation 2 applied to the emissions of CO2, N2O and CH4 and radiative forcing from aerosols, and contributions to warming (dotted lines, right axis) using the same model as figure 2b.
+This single equation is a much better predictor of total future warming than CO2 emissions alone or cumulative CO2-equivalent emissions, and almost as accurate as CO2-fe emissions.

 [FIGURE 3 HERE]